cxandy/KvmOverUsb/README.md

 ## Features

-HID protocol transmission, driver-free
+.1.HID protocol transmission, driver-free
-Support BIOS keyboard control
+.2.Support BIOS keyboard control
-Upper computer program compatible with non-board video capture card On-board USB-HUB chip, reduce the number of interfaces Single MCU dual USB Device controller, reduce transmission delay The USB-A socket, used for USB expansion of the Controller PC, can connect wireless keyboards, Mouse, USB flash drives, external hard drives, and other USB devices.
+.3.Upper computer program compatible with non-board video capture card .4.On-board USB-HUB chip, reduce the number of interfaces .5.Single MCU dual USB Device controller, reduce transmission delay .6.The USB-A socket, used for USB expansion of the Controller PC, can connect wireless keyboards, Mouse, USB flash drives, external hard drives, and other USB devices.

 ## There are many, many open-source software options to choose from